scalar-labs/helm-charts/docs/getting-started-scalardl-ledger.md

 ## Step 4.
 Create working directory

-In this guide, we will create some configuration files and key/certificate files in your local, after this step.
-So, create a working dir first.
+In this guide, we will create some configuration files and key/certificate files locally.
+So, create a working directory for it.

 1. Create working dir.
    ```console